|The IDEA Consortium is committed to making a difference for environmental values through life-long experiential learning.|

 What are we willing to pay for material goods and services?
 This question lies at the heart of economics.
 Each material object has a value determined by its supply and demand.

 Business entrepreneurship is an art form with a sparkling background of science and mathematics.
-The entrepreneur, often an individual but increasingly a small cohesive group, recognizes an opportunity to gain financially by
+The entrepreneur, often an individual but increasingly a small cohesive group, recognizes an opportunity to gain financially by building a business.

 Environmental objects and the systems supporting these objects have value but that value is often not acknowledged or appreciated with anything approaching the way we value material goods and services.